General

 We currently make use of the following Microsoft Azure servers for GPT:

-• France, for enterprise customers in Europe
+Sweden, for enterprise customers in Europe

-• United Kingdom, for users in the United Kingdom, and for our non-enterprise customers in countries in Europe other than for Belgium, Germany & Switzerland
+France, for users in the United Kingdom, and for our non-enterprise customers in countries in Europe other than for Belgium, Germany & Switzerland

-• United States East, for our enterprise customers in the United States
+United States East, for our enterprise customers in the United States

-• Australia East, for enterprise customers in Australia
+Australia East, for enterprise customers in Australia

-No OpenAI
+Optional OpenAI

-While Microsoft's version is technically almost identical to the one used by OpenAI, the ClauseBase platform does not make any use of OpenAI's services due to the poor confidentiality track record of OpenAI and our legal audience's concerns with respect to confidentiality.
+While Microsoft's version is technically almost identical to the one used by OpenAI, by default the ClauseBase platform does not make any use of OpenAI's services due to the poor confidentiality track record of OpenAI and our legal audience's concerns with respect to confidentiality.

 For all its cleverness, it is indeed remarkable how OpenAI has completely dropped the marketing ball for this confidentiality issue.
 OpenAI is indeed learning from the input of its users, similar to how Google learns which answers are preferred by users, by checking whether users reformulate their query or keep clicking on different hyperlinks in order to find their answer.